Handy Library Manager

 How to you use "Print" and "Print Copy" markers?

 Print and print copy markers are used to select a group of records randomly.
-If you have multiple copies of the same item and you want to select one of them, use the Print Copy marker (PRINT_C).
-On the other hand, if in your library catalog you have one copy per one main entry, use the Print marker (PRINT).
-In this sample, we demonstrate how to use the Print Copy marker (PRINT_C).
+If you have multiple copies of the same item and want to choose one of them, use the Print Copy marker (PRINT_C).
+Conversely, if your library catalog has one copy for each main entry, use the Print marker (PRINT).
+This sample demonstrates how to use the Print Copy marker (PRINT_C).

 library items, clear print copy marker